conan-io/docs/reference/conanfile/tools/microsoft.rst

         def build(self):
             self.run("nmake /f makefile")

-The generator will create a ``conannmaketoolchain.bat`` environment script injecting flags deduced from profile (build_type, runtime, cppstd, build flags from conf) into environment variables NMake can understand: ``CL``, ``_LINK_``, ``CFLAGS``, ``CPPFLAGS`` and ``CXXFLAGS``.
+NMakeToolchain generator will create a ``conannmaketoolchain.bat`` environment script injecting flags deduced from profile (build_type, runtime, cppstd, build flags from conf) into environment variables NMake can understand: ``CL``, ``_LINK_``, ``CFLAGS``, ``CPPFLAGS`` and ``CXXFLAGS``.
 It will also generate a ``conanvcvars.bat`` script that activates the correct VS prompt